-This class is led by Bonnie Mincu, MA, MBA, ADD Coach.
+Class is led by Bonnie Mincu, MA, MBA, Senior Certified ADHD Coach.

 Bonnie Mincu’s background includes 25 years of management and consulting for organizations in a wide variety of industries, primarily in Fortune 500 companies.
 In her own business since 1999, she is an executive coach, leadership trainer and organization development consultant who integrates her broad corporate experience into coaching ADD adults in their careers.
 See her corporate website at www.mincu-associates.com